by Spencer Kost and Connor Murray

 From Sun to Atmosphere

-The natural EM creation process, which concerns the phenomena of sunrises and sunsets, is mainly created due to heat.
-The heated objects emit electromagnetic radiation due to their atoms frequently changing energy states and in so doing produce EM waves.
-The exact nature of these waves differs from substance to substance.
-A piece of metal, when heated, will emit a red, visible spectrum glow, whereas glass heated to the same temperature will emit lower energy, Infrared radiation.
+The natural EM creation process, which concerns the phenomena of sunrises and sunsets, is mainly created due to heat with heated objects emitting electromagnetic radiation as their atoms are frequently changing energy states and thus producing EM waves.
+The exact nature of these waves differs from substance to substance, with a piece of metal, when heated, emitting a red, visible spectrum glow, whereas glass heated to the same temperature emits only lower energy, Infrared radiation.
 The sun, which creates its energy and heat through nuclear fusion, gives off EM radiation in almost the entire spectrum of radiation, with the majority of the energy emitted as visible and infrared radiation.
 This radiation travels in all directions from the sun, with some of it traveling towards the Earth.
 Upon reaching the Earth's atmosphere (the envelope of gases that surround the Earth) the Electromagnetic waves interact with the atmosphere to create the visible effects familiar to us.

 Electromagnetic Waves in the Atmosphere